 As a music producer or sound engineer, it is inevitable not to meet with these terms: Equalization, Normalization, Compression, and Limiting.
-What is the difference between equalizing and normalize?
-In what order do you normalize, compress, EQ and limit?
-Well, in this article, we’ll explain what each of this term meaning and what he does to better understand how to mix and master your pieces as a professional.
+What is the difference between equalizing and normalizing?
+In what order do you normalize, compress, EQ, and limit?
+Well, in this article, we’ll explain what each of these terms means and what he does to better understand how to mix and master your pieces as a professional.

 Using EQ can help a sound blend in or stand out when mixing music.